mpokumt/playermarketstats/README.md

 # Player Market Stats 🏀

 This small fullstack project displays NBA player betting markets for information.
+Using this project to demonstrate the following:
+- Frontend setup and application
+- Backend configuration and API calls
+- Database reading and updates
+- Unit testing

 ## Setup Instructions